Faculty Policies of the College of Education

 Department Chairs have the discretion to modify teaching loads as a result of buy-outs to address such responsibilities as grants administration.
-Service responsibilities or special assignments are at the discretion of the Department Chair, but will require prior approval by the Dean (please refer to the "Request for Course Release" available in the Department Chair's office.
+Service responsibilities or special assignments are at the discretion of the Department Chair, but will require prior approval by the Dean (please refer to the “Request for Course Release” available in your Department Chair’s office).

 New tenured/tenure track faculty will be released from the equivalent of one organized course per long semester in one of their first two years at UT Austin, at the discretion of their Department Chair.